dolthub/dolt/windows.md

 # Windows support

-Dolt is test and supported on windows!
+Dolt is tested and supported on windows!
 If you find any problems specific to Windows, please file an [issue](https://github.com/dolthub/dolt/issues/) and let us know.